The Yukawa interaction in ordinary quantum mechanics: Path integral approach

 \subsection{Fermionic two-point function}

 Now we shall consider the correction to the two-point correlation function $S(p)$

 which will determine the correction to the bare mass $\mu$ and test the first excited states in the fermionic sector.
 This calculation was earlier considered in \cite{Boozer} from a canonical quantization point of view.

-The lowest order correction involves two interaction vertices and for $\mu>0$ is given by diagram B of Fig. \ref{Fig1}.\footnote{For $\mu<0$ the tadpole in diagram A does not vanish and must also be inserted as a correction to the fermion propagator.
-This will ensure that the correction $\delta\mu$ has the same sign as for the $\mu>0$ case.} Diagram B is associated to the integral
+The lowest order correction involves two interaction vertices and for $\mu>0$ is given by diagram B of Fig. \ref{Fig1} (The $\mu<0$ case involves also a non-vanishing tadpole correction, but is otherwise similar).
+Diagram B is associated to the integral

 This time the integral is convergent without any additional regularization, and the integration contour may be closed in the upper half plane encircling the pole $k=p+im$.

 Due to the pole of the self-energy factor, this might at first appear to shift the fermion mass from $\mu$ to $\mu+m$, which does not agree with the exact mass correction $\delta\mu\equiv\mu_\lambda-\mu$.
 But recall from the non-perturbative form of the correlation function \eqref{propagator psi} that there will be poles associated to each state $|n\rangle$ for which $\langle n|c^\dagger |0_B\rangle\neq 0$.
 The state $|1_F\rangle$, which may be thought of as involving both a bosonic and a fermionic excitation, has mass $\mu+m$ at lowest order.
 And since the amplitude $Z_{1,F}\equiv\left|\langle 1_F| c^\dagger|0_B\rangle\right|^2$ is itself of order $\sim\lambda^2$, no corrections to the pole $p=\mu+m$ will be seen in $S(p)$ to this order.